shellscan/tomcat-scanner/README.md

 # tomcat-scanner
-* A package of tools which are used to scan tomcat memory shell.It covers the following components:
+* A package of tools which are used to scan *Tomcat Memory Shell*.
+It covers the following components:
   1. Service
   2. Engine
   3. Host